richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.amazon.com/EVENTS-Secret-Government-Demonic-Afterlife-ebook/dp/B004URRYPS/ref=sr_1_1?keywords=nick+redfern+final+events&qid=1663897483&sr=8-1](https://www.amazon.com/EVENTS-Secret-Government-Demonic-Afterlife-ebook/dp/B004URRYPS/ref=sr_1_1?keywords=nick+redfern+final+events&qid=1663897483&sr=8-1)

-Note: An early member of the group was from Collins, NY, which the group then got its name “Collins Elite” from.
+>**_Note_**: An early member of the group was from Collins, NY, which the group then got its name “Collins Elite” from.
 It is unknown if the group ever met in Collins.